Notes on the Geography of China: Dujiangyan

 One of the grand theories of history links the rise of civilization to the development of major irrigation works.
-It's not a very good theory--few theories that explain the rise of civilization are-- but there is indeed a frequent correlation between central authority and public works, such as irrigation canals.
 Here's a case in point: the Dujiang Diversion, from the same second century B.C.
 Chinese Dynasty--the Ch'in--that built a unified China.

 Steel gates and a concrete dam were installed on the river in 1950 and now control the amount of water directed into the system.

 Here's the river at the head of the diversion, which flows to the right.
 The forested far side is an island, and the flow on its far side is now controlled by a modern, concrete dam.
-The flow on this side can be allocated either through the New River or the Old, which can be seen flowing here in two courses.
+The flow on this side can be allocated either to the New River or the Old.
 In effect, the ancient engineers were able to bring as much--or as little--water as they wanted into the New River.
 The obvious question is: how did they shut it off each October?
 It was essential they do, or the canal would quickly silt.

 The Fish Snout divides the stream.
 Originally of rock, it was rebuilt in concrete in the 1920s.